We're Field Day

 Artist and animator

 Emily is a concept artist, animator, and game artist who uses art to educate people about unique species and conservation.
 In addition to being a talented artist, Emily is an amazing researcher with a love of learning.
 Her detailed concept art, research, and color studies bring depth and richness to our games.
-Emily is studying natural science illustration and animation at the Rhode Island School of Design.
+Emily studied natural science illustration and animation at the Rhode Island School of Design.

 Emily’s passion for natural science illustration began when she drew an endangered species of antelope to share with her art group.
 The species was so unfamiliar that her group thought she’d made a creature up!
 That was the spark for Emily’s popular Instagram series, Real and Endangered, in which she shared 125 days of endangered species art with fun facts and conservation status for each animal.
 Emily believes that education is a powerful, underutilized aspect of conservation.
 She uses art as a tool to help people connect with nature, because, in her words, when you learn about something, you start to care about it.

-Check out Emily’s art Instagram here.
+Check out Emily’s art Instagram here and her website here.

 Bobby Lockhart